mayankagarwal2212/CoWIN_Booking/README.md

 Generate the token and captcha required while booking the slot.
 Run the following command:

-`python generate_token.py`
+`python book_appointment.py`

-When prompted, enter the otp received in the provided mobile number.
+When prompted, enter the otp.
 This will generate a fresh token and the captcha.

-Open the file `available_slots.csv` and update the columns `Book This` to 1 and enter the captcha in the `Captcha` column

-Now, run `python book_slot.py`
+It will now prompt you to choose a slot from the available slots.
+Enter Y for the selected slot.

+Now, enter the captcha generated.
 Your slot will be booked.

 Note: You can create an alias to execute these scripts for quick response